dzibab/spending-app-telegram-bot/README.md

 ## How to Use

 1. Start the bot on Telegram by searching for its username and clicking "Start."
-2. Use the following commands to interact with the bot:
+2. Available commands:
+    - `/start`: Start the bot and initialize your account.
-    - `/add_spending`: Add a new expense.
+    - `/add_spending`: Record a new expense.
-    - `/remove_spending <id>`: Remove and expense.
+    - `/remove_spending <id>`: Delete an expense by its ID.
-    - `/list`: View your recent expenses.
+    - `/list`: View your last 10 expenses.
-    - `/total`: Get a summary of your spending.
+    - `/report`: View spending reports and charts.
-    - `/export`: Export your spending data.
+    - `/export`: Download your spendings as a CSV file.
-    - `/main_currency`: Set your main currency.
+    - `/main_currency`: Set your main currency for reports.
-    - `/add_category`: Add a new category.
+    - `/add_category`: Add a new spending category.
     - `/remove_category`: Remove an existing category.
     - `/add_currency`: Add a new currency.
     - `/remove_currency`: Remove an existing currency.